home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

  - <span class='beta'>BETA</span> In view (only updates when you scroll a tile into view)
  - Every x minutes/hours (updates the tile in the background, even when not viewed)

-For intervals that update in the background, the system does not guarantee updates: if the tiles are not placed at the start or end of the tiles list, they will most likely update less frequently.
+For intervals other than manual, the system does not guarantee updates: if the tiles are not placed at the start or end of the tiles list, they will most likely update less frequently.
 You may see an old version of a tile for 1-2 seconds while it updates.

 <span class='beta'>BETA</span> The options for updating every x minutes/hours still update the tile when viewed.
 For example: choosing an update interval of 1 hour will indicate to the system that the tile should be updated when viewed, and every hour in the background since it was last viewed.
 :::